best way to grow.

 Maybe not now, but in the future perhaps.

-i dislocated my knee a few times so am in process of wating 4 an op so i cant implement any leg movements as of yet but will most certainly will do. abs i normally do days of not training but always find it hard to motivate my self 4 them until the summer, stupid i know but i dont ever see huge results by just doing sit ups, can you recomend personally what some of the best movements are?
+i dislocated knee a few times so am in process of wating 4 an op so i cant implement any leg movements as of yet but will most certainly will do. abs i normally do days of not training but always find it hard to motivate self 4 them until the summer, stupid i know but i dont ever see huge results by just doing sit ups, can you recomend personally what some of the best movements are?

 cheers